Justin Timberlake: 2013–2017: The 20/20 Experience, 2 of 2, and Trolls

-Timberlake began working on his third studio album The 20/20 Experience in June 2012 with "no rules and/or end goal in mind".
-He publicly announced his return to the music industry in January 2013, releasing the album's lead single "Suit & Tie" featuring Jay-Z later that month, which would eventually peak at number three on the Billboard Hot 100.
-After four years not performing in concert, Timberlake appeared the night before the 2013 Super Bowl and performed during the "DirecTV Super Saturday Night" on February 2, 2013, in New Orleans.
+Timberlake began working on his third album, The 20/20 Experience, in June 2012 with "no rules and/or end goal in mind".
+He publicly announced his return to the music industry in January 2013, releasing the album's lead single, "Suit & Tie" featuring Jay-Z later that month, which would eventually peak at number three on the Billboard Hot 100.
+After four years of not performing in concert, Timberlake appeared the night before the 2013 Super Bowl and performed during the "DirecTV Super Saturday Night" on February 2, 2013, in New Orleans.
 On February 10, 2013, he performed "Suit & Tie" with sepia-toned lighting at the 55th Annual Grammy Awards, with Jay-Z joining him from the audience.
 On February 11, 2013, "Mirrors" was released as the second single from The 20/20 Experience.
-The song would eventually peak at number two on the Billboard Hot 100 and number-one on the UK Singles Chart.
-The 20/20 Experience was released on March 19, 2013 through RCA Records due to the disbandment of Jive Records.
-The album set a digital sales record for being the fastest-selling album on the iTunes Store and debuted at number-one on the charts by moving just over 968,000 copies in the U.S., the biggest sales week of 2013.
+The song would eventually peak at number two on the Billboard Hot 100 and number one on the UK Singles Chart.
+The 20/20 Experience was released on March 19, 2013, through RCA Records due to the disbandment of Jive Records.
+The album set a digital sales record for being the fastest-selling album on the iTunes Store and debuted at number one on the charts by moving just over 968,000 copies in the U.S., the biggest sales week of 2013.
 It eventually became the best-selling album of the year in the country.